sofakid/Skoarcery/README.md

 # moar

-Lots more stuff in the grammar, and lots more needed.
-Conditons, functions,
+Lots more stuff in the grammar, and more coming.
+Conditons, functions, meter stuff, validation of number of beats per measure, taking values from other patterns...

 Install
 -------